ImAHungover/servicefabric-angular4-material/README.md

       app.UseDefaultFiles();
       app.UseStaticFiles();
 ```
+Expand the Project Properties and open the launchSettings.json and replace the launchUrl to empty string

+Set the solution platform to x64 in the solution configuration

 ## Create angular app

 Go to the command line and navigate to the directory of your solution file.
 Then run